Personal website of Gregory K. Maxey, Commander USN (Retired)

 I was privileged to be called a crew member and "shipmate" on USS FRANK CABLE (AS 40), USS NEW YORK CITY (SSN 696), USS SIMON LAKE (AS 33), USS VON STEUBEN (SSBN 632), USS DANIEL BOONE (SSBN 629) and USS JAMES K. POLK (SSBN 645).
 For more information on these magnificent ships, see the links in the Chain Locker.
 I always wear a hat, and typically a ship's or veterans ball-cap.
 So many times grateful Americans will thank me for my service.
 I always reply "Thank you.
 The service was both a privilege and an honor."

 For six years after leaving the Navy, I was a owner\partner in a wholesale live bait distribution business located in Andrews, NC.
 A family illness caused me to leave the business and today I play/work as an independent Microsoft Word developer and consultant.I started participating in the Microsoft Word support forums while working on a revision to the Submarine Force Nuclear Weapons Safety and Security Manual in 2001.
 This was a monumental task and I found lots of answers and tips from Word users all over the world.
 Soon, I was answering more questions than I was asking and in April 2003 I was designated a Microsoft Word MVP.
 The MVP designation was renewed each year for the next six years.

 I suspect that all of my MVP award nominations were not for what I knew, but for how much I enjoyed helping others work through and use some of the many Word features.
 Sharing my eclectic collection of Microsoft Word Tips was my primary reason for creating this website.

 Although I voluntarily withdrew from the MVP program in August 2009, the Word MVPs are an outstanding group of extremely knowledgeable and helpful people.
 I remain friends with many.
-I continue to assist Word users through maintaining my Word Help & Tips pages and participating in several online the support forums.
+I continue to assist Word users by maintaining my Word Help & Tips pages and participation in several online support forums.

 There are many flags in many lands